 TGaz Editor: Change the first paragraph of 29.9.3.5.1(P161L11) with the following

-The TRN field structure containing the Secure TRN subfields in PEDMG secure ranging PPDU is shown in 211 (TRN field structure of EDMG BRP-TX packets) with P=0, M=4, and N=0 where P is the value of the EDMG TRN-P field in the header plus one, M is the value of the EDMG TRN-M field in the header plus one and N is the value of the EDMG TRN-N field in the header plus one.
+The TRN field structure containing the Secure TRN subfields in PEDMG secure ranging PPDU is shown in figure 214 (TRN field structure of EDMG BRP-TX packets). (#1174) The header fields related to TRN should be set according to the table 1.

+Table 1- EDMG-A Header fields setting for secure PEDMG TRNs (#2383)